Waterpik Reviews: Waterpik Cordless Advanced (WP-560)

 If you are looking for a Waterpik for travel on a bargain price, however, WP-450 might not be the best choice.
 It has the same battery issues like the WP-560 made worse by the fact that it has no LED battery indicator.
-In terms of bang for the buck, the Waterpik Cordless Express WF-02 and Cordless Freedom WF-03 are the winners in the Waterpik Cordless product line.
+In terms of bang for the buck (at the time of writing this), the Waterpik Cordless Express WF-02 and Cordless Freedom WF-03 are the winners in the Waterpik Cordless product line.

 Waterpik Cordless review:

 The Waterpik Cordless Advanced WP-560 has major usefulness and reliability issues with its battery.
 This is the main reason why I personally prefer Waterpik’s countertop water flossers – they simply feel more reliable and useful to me.